alxndr42/flackup/README.md

 be), Flackup will show you some release details, including the barcode, and let you pick the correct one.

+To add cover images to a number of tagged FLAC files:

+    flackup cover *.flac

 To convert a number of tagged FLAC files to Ogg Vorbis in the */var/ogg*
 directory: